-Today the School of Social Work is a more complex institution than ever before.
+Today, the School of Social Work is a more complex institution than ever before.
 The curriculum is richer and enhanced by new courses, electives and concentrations.
 The student body is more diverse in terms of family background, geographic origin, nationally and internationally, age and persons with disabilities.
 Teaching, research and knowledge development are the core activities of faculty members.
 Additionally, continuing professional development and technical assistance have become important areas of faculty activity.

 The goals of the School are to continue on the pathway of excellence as defined by our history and mission, and build upon past and present achievements.
 Our vision of linking practice, policy and action with research is being pursued through faculty research in collaboration with the E. Franklin Frazier Center for Social Work Research and the Multidisciplinary Gerontology Center.
-The School is engaged in an academic renewal process that is emphasizing interdisciplinary collaborations and new and revitalized concentration areas.
+The School is engaged in an academic innovation process that is emphasizing interdisciplinary collaborations and a new and revitalized curriculum.
 Additionally, expanded distance education learning, continuous professional development, entrepreneurial enterprises are of high importance.

 The School of Social Work is committed to providing quality social work education for students irrespective of race, creed, gender, sexual orientation, disabilities or national origin.
-The School is committed to educating students for advanced professional social work practice and doctoral careers in teaching and researching who will be able to assist in the solution of human, organizational and social problems, particularly those affecting the poor and oppressed and Black people.
+The School is committed to educating students for advanced professional social work practice and doctoral careers in teaching and research, who will be able to assist in the solution of human, organizational and social problems, particularly those affecting Black people, people living in low wealth communities, people living in poverty, and those who are oppressed by systems, structures and policies .
 That commitment is realized through educational programs, research and scholarly inquiry and community service.